Patri-GL/pw-promo-53-exercises/README.md

 # Spotify

-Spotify website has been created as a learning exercise within the [Adalab](https://adalab.es/) context of the Web Programming Intensive Bootcamp.
+Spotify website has been created as a pair-programming exercise.
+We are part of the 53 promotion of [Adalab](https://adalab.es/) and their Web Programming Intensive Bootcamp.

 ## Authors